 We provide everything you need to successfully deploy and manage connected products around the world.
 Together with our partner network, we provide an end-to-end solution, from concept and design to monetization and operation over time.
-At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Cloud, Telenor´s Managed IoT Cloud services.
+At the core of that end-to-end offering are IoT Connect, Telenor´s Managed Connectivity services and IoT Complete, Telenor´s end-to-end connectivity service.

 Trusted by the Best